kliewkliew/sparkfundamentalsi/README.md

 **Spark** 1.5.1

-I have containerized the Spark-Hadoop stack with the precompiled Scala projects.
+I have containerized the Spark-Hadoop stack and precompiled the Scala projects.
 To demo the finished product, install Docker and follow the instructions below.

 Start the container